garfix/nli-go/doc/design-decisions/grammar.md

 Idioms may be constructions that would normally be ungrammatical, such as "by and large".
 Idioms are not always fixed strings, but may also be patterns, such, "as <AdjP> as <NP>".

-Such a combination of lexiocon and grammar is called a _constructicon_, it's grammar of constructions, that contains a mix of phrases and individual words.
+Such a combination of lexicon and grammar is called a _constructicon_, it's grammar of constructions, that contains a mix of phrases and individual words.

+Note that construction grammar also pleads for the same treatment of morphology as syntax.
+This is an interesting option I'd like to apply NLI-GO.

 ## No thematic roles